 With a combination of urban and traditional elements, there are so many things for you to see and do.
-It’s possible for a digital nomad Kuala Lumpur to do touristy things in between work breaks.
+It’s possible living in Kuala Lumpur for a digital nomad to do touristy things in between work breaks.

-Here’s an appropriate breakdown of expenses on average according to Numbeo:
+Here’s an appropriate breakdown of the cost of living Kuala Lumpur expenses on average according to Numbeo:

 - Accommodation: $500

 - Transportation: $70